 If an employee is taking a prescription or non-prescription drug that may affect job performance and/or safety, the employee's supervisor may make transportation available for the employee to the employee's home or to the home of a relative of the employee.
-Students violating these laws and policies are subject to disciplinary action, including suspension or dismissal from the University, and may be referred for criminal prosecution or required to participate in appropriate treatment program in order to continue with their education.
 Employees violating these laws and policies may be subject to corrective action, up to and including dismissal, under applicable HR policies, and may be referred for criminal prosecution or required to participate in an Employee Assistance Program or appropriate treatment program.

-Any off-duty employee or student who is arrested for possession, use, being under the influence of or selling illegal drugs will be suspended pending the outcome of the judicial proceedings.
-The employee or student will be discharged or dismissed if subsequently convicted of a drug-related crime.
+Any off-duty employee who is arrested for possession, use, being under the influence of or selling illegal drugs will be suspended pending the outcome of the judicial proceedings.
+The employee will be discharged or dismissed if subsequently convicted of a drug-related crime.
 Illegal use, possession or distribution of drugs is subject to criminal legal sanctions under local, state, and federal law.